silphid/jen/README.md

 When executing any action or shell command, jen always prepends your `PATH` env var with the template-specific `bin` directory, followed by the shared one.
 That means you can override shared scripts at the template level by redefining scripts with the same name as shared ones.

-## Set Jen env vars
+## Set Jen environment variables

-- JEN_CLONE: Local directory where jen will clone your jen git repo (defaults to `~/.jen/repo`)
+- `JEN_CLONE`: Local directory where jen will clone your jen git repo (defaults to `~/.jen/repo`)
-- JEN_REPO: URL of your templates git repo to clone
+- `JEN_REPO`: URL of your templates git repo to clone
-- JEN_SUBDIR: Optional sub-directory within your repo where to look for jen files.
+- `JEN_SUBDIR`: Optional sub-directory within your repo where to look for jen files.
 This can be useful when your git repo also contains other things.

 # Hello World example